-Dr. Chan has authored or co-authored over 20 peer-reviewed scientific articles, reviews and chapters and serves as a journal reviewer for both Foot and Ankle International (FAI) as well as the Journal of the American Academy of Orthopaedic Surgeons (JAAOS).
+Dr. Chan has authored or co-authored over 20 peer-reviewed scientific articles, reviews and chapters while also serving as a journal reviewer for both Foot and Ankle International (FAI) as well as the Journal of the American Academy of Orthopaedic Surgeons (JAAOS).
 For his research in flatfoot reconstruction, he was awarded the Leonard J. Goldner Award from the American Orthopaedic Foot and Ankle Society.
 He is a member of the American Academy of Orthopaedic Surgeons (AAOS) and American Orthopaedic Foot and Ankle Society (AOFAS).

 - Orthopaedic Surgery

 Team Physician, Stanford University Athletics (2022 - Present)

 C. McCollister Evarts Resident Leader Representative, American Orthopaedic Association (2018)